 Hi, I’m Jason Everett.

-I’m a follower of Jesus, a lifelong learner, and someone who cares deeply about helping people grow spiritually, personally, and professionally.
+I’m a follower of Jesus, a lifelong learner, and someone who cares deeply about growth spiritually, personally, and professionally.
 I’m married to Vickie, an incredible partner whose strength and willingness to grow continues to challenge and inspire me.
 We have a daughter who lives in Kansas and we also have a son, daughter-in-law, and grandbaby that keeps us on our toes!

 At my core, I’m an apprentice of Jesus.
 My life is oriented around three simple movements taken from John Mark Comer: